-Legend of Zelda Available to Nintendo Switch and Wii U Soon | TNH Online
+Legend of Zelda Preview for Nintendo Switch and Wii U | TNH Online

 Oddly enough (or not), the free exploration you do still drives you to the main goal.
 Link still has to get to the Hyrule Castle and win with Calamity Ganon before the can defeat the kingdom further on.
 You have to find shrines in order to increase his health, find secrets for armor and defense and raid enemy camps for better weapons.

-The overworld is truly amazing, and now Nintendo is going to release the game to Wii U and the newly release Nintendo Switch console.
-Needless to say, people are overly excited to test out the huge world on excellent quality, and also to use the new Joy-Con controllers for Link.
-It remains to be seen how qualitative the new game will be and if it will satisfy players’ expectations.
+Needless to say, people are started testing out the huge world on excellent quality, and also to use the new Joy-Con controllers for Link.